-20 Large wildfires can have a significant impacts on natural, social and economic systems.
-If most fires are extinguished in the initial stages and remain small, the largest forest fires events represent most of the area burned and can have catastrophic consequences.
-The Mediterranean basin is also the major European region where wildfires occur, with about 90% of the European burnt area (Chuvieco 2009).
-Vegetation fires burnt an average 200,000 ha annually in the Mediterranean Basin between 1960 and 1970; the figure attained over 400,000 ha in the 1970's and over 600,000 ha in the 1980's (Le Houérou 1987).
-Indeed, it increased ten-fold between the 1873-1972 time period and the following three decades (Pausas and Fernandez-Muñoz 2011).
-Between 1980 and 2003, 57% of the total burnt area and 38% of all ignited fires in Europe burned in Portugal (EFFIS 2003, San-Miguel-Ayanz et al 2013, Ganteaume et al 2013).
-The main cause of this trend of Mediterranean wildfires has been attributed to rural depopulation, inducing an increase in fuel amount and causing a change of fire regime from fuel-limited to drought-driven (Pausas and Fernandez-Muñoz 2011).
-Large wildfire occurrence is also affected by special weather conditions which do not affect most of other fires (Alvarado et al 1998).
+Large wildfires can have a significant impact on natural, social and economic systems.
+If most fires are extinguished in the initial stages and remain small, the largest forest fire events represent most of the area burnt and can have catastrophic consequences.
+The Mediterranean basin is also the major European region where wildfires occur, with about 90% of the European burnt area (Chuvieco, 2009).
+Vegetation fires burnt an average 200 000 ha annually in the Mediterranean Basin between 1960 and 1970; the figure attained over 400 000 ha in the 1970s and over 600 000 ha in the 1980s (Le Houérou, 1987).
+Indeed, it increased tenfold between the 1873-1972 time period and the following three decades (Pausas and Fernandez-Muñoz, 2012).
+Between 1980 and 2003, 57 % of the total burnt area and 38 % of all ignited fires in Europe burnt in Portugal (EFFIS, 2003; San-Miguel-Ayanz et al., 2013; Ganteaume et al., 2013).
+The main cause of this trend of Mediterranean wildfires has been attributed to rural depopulation, inducing an increase in fuel amount and causing a change in fire regime from fuel-limited to drought-driven (Pausas and Fernandez-Muñoz, 2011).
+Large wildfire occurrence is also affected by special weather conditions which do not affect most other fires (Alvarado et al., 2008).

-Wildfire propagation is impacted by various conditions such as fuel moisture and load, human activities and short to long term weather (Flannigan et al 2009).
-Wind speed is one of the main factors regarding the weather dependency, as it drives the rate of spread and direction of propagation (Rothermel 1972).
-Fuel moisture is also an important factor for the propagation of wildfires (Sharples 2008).
-It depends on short (i.e. hour time scale) to medium (i.e. seasonal time scale) variability of temperature, precipitations and relative humidity.
+Wildfire propagation is impacted by various conditions such as fuel moisture and load, human activities and shortto long-term weather (Flannigan et al., 2009).
+Wind speed is one of the main factors regarding the weather dependency, as it drives the rate of spread and direction of propagation (Rothermel, 1972).
+Fuel moisture is also an important factor for the propagation of wildfires (Sharples, 2008).
+It depends on short (i.e. 1-hour timescale) to medium (i.e. seasonal timescale) variability of temperature, precipitations and relative humidity.

-The relationships between weather, vegetation and wildfire burnt area have been investigated in several works.
-Flannigan et al (2001) link seasonal burnt area with weather at various time and spatial scales (several years to a few days; global to local) and show that warm, dry and windy days are correlated to higher burnt area, and that certain synoptic conditions such as the breakdown of an upper blocking ridge leads to particularly favorable conditions for wildfires.
+The relationships between weather, vegetation and wildfire-burnt area have been investigated in several works.
+Flannigan and Wotton (2001) link seasonal burnt area with weather at various time and spatial scales (several years to a few days; global to local) and show that warm, dry and windy days are correlated with higher burnt area, and that certain synoptic conditions such as the breakdown of an upper blocking ridge leads to particularly favorable conditions for wildfires.
 Flannigan and Harrington (1988) show the weather dependency of monthly burnt area with long sequences of dry and low precipitations days.
 These relationships have been extrapolated for forecasting future wildfire severity in a changing climate.
-The review by Flannigan et al (2009) indicates with a high confidence that climate change should lead a positive trend of burnt area.
-This is already measurable in the western US, as suggested by Westerling et al (2006) and Running (2006).
+The review by Flannigan et al. (2009) indicates with high confidence that climate change should lead a positive trend of burnt area.
+This is already measurable in the western US, as suggested by Westerling et al. (2006) and Running (2006).
 Increase in the fire season duration, higher summer temperature, earlier melting of snowpacks and expansion of the areas susceptible to wildfires to elevated forests combine their effects, leading in this region to higher seasonal burnt area since the mid 1980s.